leomotors/cocoa-discord/docs/cms.md

 *muck*

-Anyway, let's get into the rewritten one, hope I don't delete it agian.
+Anyway, let's get into the rewritten one, hope I don't delete it again.

 ## Prerequisite